knylbyte/tuliprox/README.md

 - `username` only mandatory for type `xtream`
 - `password` only mandatory for type `xtream`
 - `panel_api` _optional_ for provider panel api operations
-- `exp_date` optional, i a date as "YYYY-MM-DD HH:MM:SS" format like `2028-11-30 12:34:12` or Unix timestamp (seconds since epoch)
+- `exp_date` optional, is a date as "YYYY-MM-DD HH:MM:SS" format like `2028-11-30 12:34:12` or Unix timestamp (seconds since epoch)
 - `options` is optional,
   + `xtream_skip_live` true or false, live section can be skipped.
   + `xtream_skip_vod` true or false, vod section can be skipped.